- What Is the Kingdom Of God or Heaven?

 Apart from the question of how many resurrections will be, one should also find out how many deaths can be possible for a human being.
 Participants in the first resurrection are happy because they do not face the second death.
-However, most of the human race face the second death in the last judgement.
+However, most of the human race face the second death in the last judgment.

-If the death would resurrect to the Millennial Kingdom, where they will eventually still die, because the death is overcome only last that is at the end of the Millennial Kingdom, they would experience second death.
+If the dead would resurrect to the Millennial Kingdom, where they will eventually still die, because the death is overcome only last that is at the end of the Millennial Kingdom, they would experience the second death.
 This would be similar to “regular death” like the first death which all have experienced.
-With the Last Judgement those judged to damnation (after having experienced two deaths) would have to experience a “third death” of which the Bible does not speak of anywhere.
-The bible speaks of the judgement to damnation as a second death which is final differentiated from the first death during which man only “sleeps”.
-When the final, “judgement resurrection” has happened, some would face the “third death” if there would be such a second resurrection during the Millennial Kingdom.
+With the Last Judgement, those judged to damnation (after having experienced two deaths) would have to experience a “third death” of which the Bible does not speak of anywhere.
+The bible speaks of the judgment to damnation as a second death which is final differentiated from the first death during which man only “sleeps”.
+When the final, “judgment resurrection” has happened, some would face the “third death” if there would be such a second resurrection during the Millennial Kingdom.
 No mention of such is found in the Bible.
 The Bible speaks only of the second death, which, – as many interpret – means the total and final destruction, and thus it is eternal separation from God.

-Isaiah describes how human life expectancy is prolonged in paradise; a hundred year old who dies is considered young.
+Isaiah describes how human life expectancy is prolonged in paradise; a hundred-year-old who dies is considered young.
 He does not say yet that men live forever; that will only be achieved after death has been defeated and Satan has been destroyed in a thousand years.

-2 Tim 4:1 I charge you therefore before God and the Lord Jesus Christ, who will judge the living and the dead at his appearing and his kingdom: – Another explanation worth considering could be this: Those deemed unworthy in Millennial kingdom will be judged before judgement resurrection.
+2 Tim 4:1 I charge you therefore before God and the Lord Jesus Christ, who will judge the living and the dead at his appearing and his kingdom: – Another explanation worth considering could be this: Those deemed unworthy in Millennial kingdom will be judged before judgment resurrection.
 The Bible says that some will be judged before than others: The sins of some people are obvious, going ahead of them to judgment.
 The sins of others follow them there (1 Tim 5:24). – Firstly, Paul says Christ will judge the living and the dead.
-It is often thought that judgement happens only for the dead after the judgement resurrection.
+It is often thought that judgment happens only for the dead after the judgment resurrection.
 The people of the Millennial kingdom could thus have the judgment after having proved worthless before God.
 The important thing to remember is that Jesus executes judgment both on his arrival and during his reign in his kingdom.

 The Bible says: